Stockholm Public Library: Holdings

-Stockholm Public Library includes more than 2 million volumes and 2.4 million audio tapes, CDs and audio books.
+Stockholm Public Library includes more than 1.5 million books.

-The "international library" is the section for foreign languages, housed in two floors of an annex behind the main building, close to Odenplan.
-Its holdings comprise more than 100 languages with 17,000 volumes in Persian, 15,800 in Arabic, and 14,500 in Spanish.
-In 2007 the most borrowed languages were Russian (19,300 loans), Thai, Spanish, Arabic, Persian, Chinese, Polish and Japanese.
-For some of these languages, Stockholm serves public libraries in the rest of Sweden through interlibrary loans.
+The "international library" was the section for foreign languages, housed in two floors of an annex behind the main building.
+It closed in 2019, and the foreign language section is since 2020 mostly located in the Kungsholmen library.

 Proposed future expansion

 In 2006, the announcement of an international architectural competition for a library extension attracted 1,170 entries, though few leading international architects participated.
 The new structure was to be built next to Asplund's main building, using the site occupied by the three annex buildings, whose fate (i.e. demolition or integration) was deliberately left open in the brief.

 On 16 November 2007, little-known German architect Heike Hanada was declared the winner with her proposal Delphinium.
 Her project includes a high-rise glass building, spatially removed from Asplund's main library but connected to it by a low, podium-like structure with a semi-circular courtyard into which the slope of the Observatorielunden seems to flow.

 Although Hanada was instructed to produce preliminary plans for the project's realisation, the extension was put on hold in late 2009.
 This was due to a change in city government with different priorities as well as a local campaign turned international about what critics saw as an unacceptable impact on the original, Asplund approved complex.